OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

 * Identify areas of the code that are not well tested and devise tests for them.
 This will require measuring the test coverage of yt's Python and Cython components.
-The student working on this will need to gain familiarity with untested or udnertested parts of the codebase and add new tests.
+The student working on this will need to gain familiarity with untested or undertested parts of the codebase and add new tests.
 Optimally the new tests will make use of new reusable infrastructure that will be helpful for tests across the yt codebase.